capacitor-community/bluetooth-le/README.md

 The goal is to support the same features on all platforms.
 Therefore the [Web Bluetooth API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API) is taken as a guidline for what features to implement.

+This plugin only supports Bluetooth **Low Energy**, not Bluetooth serial / classic.

-This plugin only supports the central role of the Bluetooth Low Energy protocol.
+Furthermore the plugin only supports the central role of the Bluetooth Low Energy protocol.
 If you need the peripheral role, take a look a these plugins:

 - https://github.com/randdusing/cordova-plugin-bluetoothle
 - https://github.com/don/cordova-plugin-ble-peripheral